cgbassett/StreetTreeFutures/README.md

 Many thanks to the contributions and advising by practitioner advisory committee members Dana Karcher, Rachel Holmes, Matt Spitsen, and Jordan Endahl.

+## Funding
+*This project was funded in part by the Social Sciences & Humanities Research Council of Canada.*